diging/utilities/metadata-matcher/README.md

 # Metadata matcher script

-This script is used for matching journal articles and metadata.
+This script matches metadata entries of articles in a `CSV/XLSX` file, with plain text files containing the content of the articles listed in the metadata file.
+It does so by comparing certain columns from metadata such as `title` and `authors` (configurable) with the plain text.
+Each column match is assigned with a score, and if the total score exceeds a cutoff score, it is considerd a match.
 Requires Python 3.6+.

 **Install the dependencies**